-In March 2017, we and Curis Royalty, entered into a new credit agreement, referred to as the credit agreement, with HealthCare Royalty, a Delaware limited partnership managed by Healthcare Royalty Management, LLC, for the purpose of refinancing the prior credit agreement from BioPharma-II.
+In March 2017, we and Curis Royalty, entered into a new credit agreement, referred to as the credit agreement, with HealthCare Royalty for the purpose of refinancing the prior credit agreement from BioPharma-II.
 On the effective date of the credit agreement with Healthcare Royalty, the prior credit agreement was terminated in its entirety.

 Pursuant to the credit agreement, HealthCare Royalty made a \$45.0 million loan at an annual interest rate of 9.95% to Curis Royalty, which was used to pay off the approximate \$18.4 million in remaining loan obligations to BioPharma-II under the prior loan.
 The remaining proceeds of the loan of \$26.6 million were distributed to us as sole equity holder of Curis Royalty.
-As of December 31, 2018, the outstanding principal and interest due under the loan was \$35.8 million.
-On March 22, 2019, we terminated, and repaid in full all amounts outstanding under the loan with HealthCare Royalty.
-As of December 31, 2019, there is no debt outstanding.
+In March 2019, we terminated and repaid the outstanding principal and interest of \$35.8 million that was due under the loan.